Graduate Course Catalog 2013-2014

 The Federal Unsubsidized Direct Loan is available to graduate students regardless of financial need.

 Federal Direct Graduate PLUS Loan is a loan in the student's name for graduate and professional studies.
-In order for a graduate or professional student to receive a Federal Direct PLUS Loan they must file the Free Application for Federal Student Aid (FAFSA).
-Filing the FAFSA enables the student to be considered for the unsubsidized Federal Direct Loan.
+In order for a graduate or professional student to receive a Federal Direct PLUS Loan they must first file the Free Application for Federal Student Aid (FAFSA).
+Students apply for the Federal Direct PLUS Loan at www.studentloans.gov.
 Approval for the Direct PLUS Loan is based on good credit and the student being enrolled at least half-time in a graduate or professional degree program.

 Veterans and their dependents should investigate their eligibility for veteran's benefit payments.
 Questions may be addressed to any local Veterans Administration office, the VA Education Benefits toll-free number: 888-442-4551 (888-GIBill1), the VA website at www.gibill.va.gov, or the UNH veterans coordinator, Registrar's Office at (603) 862-2066.